Amazon S3: A Comprehensive Guide to Object Storage, Lifecycle Management, and Cost Optimization

 --replication-configuration file://replication.json

-# List buckets
+List all buckets

 aws s3 ls

-# List objects in bucket
+List objects in a bucket recursively

 aws s3 ls s3://my-bucket/ --recursive

-# View details of specific object
+View details of a specific object

 aws s3api head-object \